 Click HERE to download the SEN/D Information Report 2018.

-Our SEN/D students face barriers to learning and progress; a purpose of the Inclusion Team is to provide the expertise and guidance to help teachers structure learning that will support students in managing those barriers.
+Our SEN/D students face barriers to learning and progress; a purpose of the SEN/D Team is to provide the expertise and guidance to help teachers structure learning that will support students in managing those barriers.

 The Team’s approach is firmly rooted in a philosophy of nurturing and unconditional positive regard.
 Through guidance, a focus on key skills development, particularly in literacy and numeracy and access to a range of professionals, students are provided with a secure and caring approach to support both their academic and personal progress in school.